samsquire/ideas4/README.md

 need_rsi
 ```

 This is similar to the `defer` command in Golang.

-I can think of a way of solving manual memory management
+I can think of a way of solving manual memory management with this design too.

 When you do